Peter Clemoes

+Biography

-Born in Southend-on-Sea and educated at Brentwood School, he originally wished to become an actor and won a scholarship to RADA but the Second World War intervened and he served with the Royal Corps of Signals.
+Peter Clemoes was born in Southend-on-Sea and educated at Brentwood School.
+He originally wished to become an actor and won a scholarship to RADA but the Second World War intervened and he served with the Royal Corps of Signals.

 After the war he took a degree in English from Queen Mary College, London, which was followed by postgraduate work on Anglo-Saxon at King's College, Cambridge, gaining a PhD in 1956.
 He then held a research fellowship at the University of Reading until 1961 when he returned to Cambridge under Dorothy Whitelock, whom he replaced as Elrington and Bosworth Professor of Anglo-Saxon in the Department of Anglo-Saxon, Norse and Celtic in 1969.

-His son Martin is the founder of Eye2eye Software Ltd, based in Cambridge, England.
+Clemoes would take an early retirement from the university in 1982.
+He died in 1996, at the age of 76, at his home in Chesterton.

 Anglo-Saxon England

 Clemoes was the editor of the journal Anglo-Saxon England, an annual survey of the literature on the subject, which also included a number of substantial papers.
-The journal is a key publication in the field and is still published annually as of 2017.